E-Home Household Service Holdi - GuruFocus.com

 FUZHOU, China, Aug.
-04, 2022 (GLOBE NEWSWIRE) -- E-Home Household Service Holdings Limited ( EJH) (the “Company” or “E-Home”), a provider of integrated household services in China, today announced that it has begun supplying traditional Chinese medicine (TCM) herbs for the provisional studies into feasible treatment applications of TCM for Monkeypox that were launched last month.
+09, 2022 (GLOBE NEWSWIRE) -- E-Home Household Service Holdings Limited ( EJH) (the “Company” or “E-Home”), a provider of integrated household services in China, today announced the Company’s subsidiary Fujian Happiness Yijia Family Service Co., Ltd. (“Happiness Yijia”) has been named high-quality household services brand in Fuzhou city.

-The company announced last week that it has started the provisional investigation via its recently acquired majority ownership in Zhongrun (Fujian) Pharmaceutical Co., Ltd. (“Zhongrun”), a leading medicine and personal care products operator in China.
-Zhongrun will work with leading hospitals, TCM study institutions and TCM pharmaceuticals companies to supply various ranges of TCM herbs for the Monkeypox programs.
+E-Home’s subsidiary Fuzhou Gulou Jiajiale Family Service Co., Ltd. (“Jiajiale”) has also been elected as one of the new governing board members on Fuzhou Household Services Association, showing recognition of Jiajiale’s dedicated work and industry reputation by Fuzhou Municipal Bureau of Commerce.

-The U.S. this month named a federal official to lead the country’s response efforts as rising Monkeypox case numbers prompted California and Illinois to join New York in declaring the outbreak an emergency.
-Among their goals will be increasing equitable access to tests, vaccines and treatments.
+The honors were awarded at the third Fuzhou Household Services Association conference with nearly 100 household services enterprises attending.
+The event was co organized by Fuzhou Municipal Bureau of Commerce, which aims to promote high-quality development of household services industry and improve on standardized management of household services providers and other favorable policies for the healthy growth of the industry.

 About E-Home Household Service Holdings Limited